SalesConnection/Caction-Support/docs/How_To_Use_Project_Template.md

 ### Locked Field

-- Locking the field to preventing any modifications even by users who would normally have edit permissions.
+- Locks the field, preventing any modifications even by users who would normally have edit permissions

 ### Access Permission